For Immediate Release: Monday, January 23, 2012

-Sponsored by: Health & Human Services Department, WIC Division
+Sponsored by: Health and Human Services Department, Women, Infants and Children (WIC) Division

 January 31, Washington

 and Children (WIC) Program will be presented with a Breastfeeding Performance